 British Museum to put stolen items on public display

-The museum previously disclosed around 2,000 items were missing, stolen or damaged
+All the items will be in their own showcase and clearly labelled.

-The British Museum has announced it is putting some of the items that had been stolen from them last year will be put on display to the public.
+The British Museum is putting 10 of the items that had been stolen from them on display to the public.

-A senior executive called the Rediscovering Gems exhibition was “another example of culture change” currently underway at the museum “taking ownership after hundreds of objects were reported missing, stolen, or damaged from its collection.

-Last August, the museum disclosed around 2,000 items had gone missing before hundreds of these were safely returned, The museum said it will continue to work with the Metropolitan Police and an international group of experts to locate and return the remaining artefacts.
+The Rediscovering Gems exhibition, beginning this month, will also show more than 500 objects that were not caught up in the thefts.

+All the previously stolen items will be in their own showcase and clearly labelled.

-In total, 10 of these recovered items will form a part of the new exhibition beginning this month.
-These include a first-century Roman profile bust of goddess Minerva/Athena in black glass with a white band, and a glass cameo with bust of god Cupid/Eros in three layers of brown on white on purple glass.
+These include a Roman first century profile bust of goddess Minerva/Athena in black glass with a white band, and a glass cameo with bust of god Cupid/Eros in three layers of brown on white on purple glass.

-Additionally, 500 more objects that were not part of the stolen tranche will also be on display and all the previously stolen items will be in their own showcase and clearly labelled.

 “It’s another example of culture change under way at the British Museum, as we open up and take ownership of our own story.”

-The former chancellor had previously told the Culture, Media and Sport Committee in October that the stolen items would be displayed, adding that the whole saga has the “makings of a good exhibition”.
+The former chancellor had told the Culture, Media and Sport Committee in October that the items would be displayed, saying it has the “makings of a good exhibition”.

+Hundreds of stolen objects have been returned after the museum disclosed in August that the items, later disclosed to number about 2,000, were missing, stolen or damaged from its collection.

 Tom Harrison, keeper of the British Museum’s department of Greece and Rome, said: ‘We are delighted to be able to put on this exhibition and showcase some of the stunning recovered gems which are now safely back in the museum’s collection.

-“It’s also an interesting opportunity to cast some light on an underappreciated and very beautiful art form,” he added.
+“It’s also an interesting opportunity to cast some light on an underappreciated and very beautiful art form.

+“A huge thanks goes out to all those who have lent support and helped us in the recovery programme.”

 When the thefts were disclosed, the museum said an unnamed member of staff was sacked and it was taking legal action.